Place of study: University of Manchester

 Q. What are your future plans?

-Q. Do you have any special moments from your placement that you can share with us?
+Q. Do you have any anecdotes from your placement that you can share with us?